AbhimanyuAryan/netfixgpt/README.md

-# Recommendation System for movies
+# Movie Recommendation System

+## Goals

+The goals set for this project are:
-- better recommedation for movies based on more context
+- Better recommedations for movies based on more context
+- Personalized recommendations
+- Up-to-date information
+- In-depth information
+- More diverse and precise recommendations

+## Technologies

+- ChatGPT 3.5 Turbo 0125
+- Text-embedding-ada-002 V2
+- Llama Index
+- Python
-- personalized recommendation
+- Jupyter Notebooks
-- latest movies also in list
-- db always upto date

 ## License and Attribution